warehouse-web/warehouse/src/pages/events/2019-10-12-workshop-by-join-collective-clothes.md

 ---
 ![JOIN.
 Photography: Anouk Beckers. ](/img/13072019_join_arnhem_join.jpg "JOIN.
 Photography: Anouk Beckers. ")

-A conversation with Anouk Beckers, Beau Bertens, Danielle Bruggeman and Eduardo Leon.
+During this launch of the JOIN Collective Clothes Manual at San Serriffe, Anouk Beckers, Beau Bertens, Danielle Bruggeman and Eduardo Leon had a conversation about collective making, modularity and owndership in fashion.

 JOIN Collective Clothes is a design and research project which explores fashion as a collective practice, focusing on making and wearing clothes together.
 Everyone is invited to design and make a part of a garment – for example a sleeve – which together can be connected into full outfits.
 The pieces made by various makers form an ever-growing collection, questioning constructed values created by the (fast) fashion industry.
 The launch of an open-source manual marks the start of the project, and is followed by a series of workshops and designer commissions.
 JOIN Collective Clothes is an initiative by fashion designer Anouk Beckers and graphic designer/art director Beau Bertens.